xamarin/xamarin-macios/docs/required-reasons-bcl.md

 ### [System boot time APIs][SystemBootTimeAPIs]

 The following APIs either directly or indirectly access the system boot time and require reasons for use.
 Use the string `NSPrivacyAccessedAPICategorySystemBootTime` as the value for the `NSPrivacyAccessedAPIType` key in your `NSPrivacyAccessedAPITypes` dictionary.
-If you only access the system boot time from the list of API's below, then use the `35F9.1` value in the `NSPrivacyAccessedAPITypeReasons` array.
+If you only access the system boot time from the list of APIs below, then use the `35F9.1` value in the `NSPrivacyAccessedAPITypeReasons` array.
 | .NET API | Internal Usages | CoreClr Usages | Mono Usages
 | - | - | - | - |
 | [System.Environment.TickCount](https://learn.microsoft.com/dotnet/api/System.Environment.TickCount) | | | mono_msec_boottime